TerraTonic Biochar

 Porous Structure

-It consists of tiny pores ranging from micrometers to nanometers, provides a vast surface area for microbial attachment and growth.
+Biochar is fundamentally made of tiny pores, ranging from micrometers to nanometers, that provide a vast surface area for microbial attachment and growth.
 These pores also store water and nutrients, releasing them to the environment as needed.

 Porous structure of biochar with microbials and nutrients